Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 60S and 60N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.48 degrees Kelvin in November 2025, compared to 0.53 in October 2025.
+In oceanic locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.50 degrees Kelvin in December 2025, compared to 0.49 in November.

 History.
-Here's a snapshot of a few statistics we computed on the whole sample: the anomaly reached its maximum of 0.80 degrees Kelvin in February 2024; it reached a trough of -0.86 in January 1917; it had a mean of -0.24.
+Here’s a quick look at a few summary statistics computed on the entire sample: the anomaly hit a maximum of 0.80 degrees Kelvin in February 2024; it recorded a minimum of -0.86 in January 1917; it had a mean value of -0.24.

 Latest values